binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

   | QHS68452 | CAGL0L00227g | 3242   | Yes    | Yes   | Yes          |
   | QHS69029 | CAGL0M00121g | 1581   | No     | No    | Yes          |

-- To see if other genomes also contain a large number of missing homologs due to genome assembly issues, I downloaded a 2021 assembly for _S.
-Cerevisiae_ S288C, the same as the genome reference strain.
+- To see if other genomes also contain a large number of missing homologs due to genome assembly issues, I downloaded a 2021 assembly for _S. cerevisiae_ S288C, the same as the genome reference strain.
 There is no publication associated with [this assembly](https://www.ncbi.nlm.nih.gov/assembly/GCA_016858165.1/).
 The webpage for it lists INSCRIPTA as the submitter.
 Sequencing was done using PacBio and the genome *is* annotated, allowing me to perform blastp.
 Using the same blastp queries and parameters, no hits were recovered.
 There are two possible explanations: the new PacBio assembly is still incomplete, especially with respect to the subtelomere region, or that it's _C. glabrata_ that has specifically expanded the Hil family in the subtelomere region.

-- Not satisfied with the _S. cerevisiae_ result above, I identified another 2019 PacBio+Illumina assembly for _Kluyveromyces lactic_ CBS2015 (Varela, Wolfe et al 2019, PMID: 31813610).
+- Not satisfied with the _S. cerevisiae_ result above, I identified another 2019 PacBio+Illumina assembly for _Kluyveromyces lactis_ CBS2015 (Varela, Wolfe et al 2019, PMID: 31813610).
 I could identify a single hit in the genome, consistent with the previous refseq result.
-So it increasingly seems like _C. glabrata_ is an outlier.
+So **it increasingly seems like _C. glabrata_ is an outlier.**

-- Unclear how this family has evolved in the Nakaseomycetes, as the other genomes are not of the same quality as _C.
-Glabrata_.
+- Unclear how this family has evolved in the Nakaseomycetes, as the other genomes are not of the same quality as _C. glabrata_.
 Should we get involved in sequencing those species???

 ## 2022-05-03 [HB] Nakaseomyces blast, GRYC